About The Project

 Start Dates & Duration

-This four week project is available year-round, starting on the 14th and last (ie 30th or 31st) day of every month.
+This four week project is available year-round, starting on the 1st and 15th of every month.

 Spaces on this project are limited and therefore subject to availability.
 Early booking is recommended.